 Quick Navigation

-Having a dog also means that many responsibilities fall on the owner’s shoulder, such as feeding the dog, taking care of the hygiene, etc.
+Having a dog also means that many responsibilities fall on the owner’s shoulders, such as feeding the dog, taking care of hygiene, etc.

 However, it is equally essential to be aware of all the legal steps you can take.